How do I apply for financial aid?

 Once we receive the results of your FAFSA and other required forms, we will create your financial aid package based on your financial need.
 It is Montclair State's policy to award scholarships and grants first, followed by employment and loans for which you qualify.

-A financial aid award letter outlining the financial aid included in your package will be prepared for you and made available on-line on Montclair State University’s Enrollment Services for Students (WESS Spring 2016 and prior) or NEST (Fall 2016 and beyond).
+A financial aid award letter outlining the financial aid included in your package will be prepared for you and made available on-line on Montclair State University’s NEST.
 This notice will include general information about each award offered and instructions for rejecting each awards you do not want.
 Some awards (e.g., parent loans (PLUS)) may require supplemental applications.

 When you receive your Student Aid Report, you may see the following message on the comments page: